Byron/gitoxide/cargo-smart-release/README.md

 * changelog rewriting of user content will drop links if they are not of the 'inline' form
 * it's very young and probably tries to eat underwear
 * it needs a git repository to govern the workspace

+### Changelogs

-* When determining if something changed in top-level crates, only the `src/` directory is used.
+* When determining if something changed in top-level crates, only the `src/` directory is used, unless there is only a single crate in the workspace.
 This value is hard-coded.
+* For change tracking, it will only obtain manifest values once to know where a crate lives, and expects it to not be moved.

 ## Acknowledgements